rboz1/rboz1/README.md

 - 👋 Hi, I’m @rboz1
-- 👀 I’m interested in front end development and the intersection between desigg, technology, and science!
+- 👀 I’m interested in front end development and the intersection between design, technology, and science!
 - 🧪 Currently experimenting with: [react beautiful dnd](https://github.com/atlassian/react-beautiful-dnd)
 - 📫 How to reach me rbozadjian@gmail.com